arnavs1ngh/jekyll-p5-portfolio/_projects/CatenaryPlot/p5project.md

 The system of equations necessary to solve for these parameters is transcendental and as a result computing the parameters numerically is the easiest option.

+Below you can drag around the 2 points, and see curves of various lengths being formed.

 <br><br>

 <div id="sketch-holder">